 In 2016, moth abundance and species composition was examined at Thetford Forest nest sites and foraging sites, as revealed by GPS tracking.
-This information demonstrates the importance of specific foraging habitats and their proximity to nest sites.
+This information demonstrates the importance of specific foraging habitats which are often located many kilometres away from nest sites.

 These results will greatly improve our understanding of species' habitat requirements and better inform management and conservation efforts in heathlands and plantion forests.